sokid93/sokid93/README.md

 * "Extreme Programming Explained (Second Edition)", by Kent Beck and Cynthia Andres

 ### 📚 Future Readings
-* "Domain-Driven Design: Tackling Complexity in the Heart of Software", by Eric Evans
 * "Tidy First?: A Personal Exercise in Empirical Software Design", by Kent Beck

 ---